hydephp/develop/docs/getting-started/quickstart.md

 ## Compiling to static HTML

 Now that you have some amazing content, you'll want to compile your site into static HTML.
-This is as easy as executing the `build` command, after which your site is stored in the `_site` directory.
+Thankfully, this is as easy as executing the `build` command, after which your site is stored in the `_site` directory.

 ```bash
 php hyde build